areguera/terraform-aws-ssm/README.md

 ## Documents

-This module creates the `${var.name}-ApplyAnsiblePlaybooks` document.
-It is a modified version of `AWS-ApplyAnsiblePlaybooks` document that allows you to apply ansible playbooks using private calls to S3 bucket (e.g., using `s3://`).
+This module creates the `${var.name}-ApplyAnsiblePlaybooks` document to download ansible playbooks from a private S3 bucket and apply them on SSM managed nodes.
+This document is a modified version of the `AWS-ApplyAnsiblePlaybooks` document, which doesn't support private communication with an S3 bucket.

 To know more about documents, see [AWS Systems Manager documents](https://docs.aws.amazon.com/systems-manager/latest/userguide/sysman-ssm-docs.html) documentation.

 ## Desired state

-This module implements desired state for SSM managed EC2 instances by using the `${var.name}-ApplyAnsiblePlaybooks` document, and ansible playbooks stored in the `${path.root}/ansible/` directory.
+This module implements the desired state of SSM managed nodes using the ansible playbooks you provide in the `${path.root}/ansible/` directory.
+To apply these playbooks, the module uploads the `${path.root}/ansible/` directory to a private S3 bucket named `${var.name}-ssm` for later use.

+For example, an use case may be when you execute associations and maintenance window tasks related to `${var.name}-ApplyAnsiblePlaybooks` document.
+In these cases, the document synchronizes the ansible directory structure from S3 to `/opt/${var.name}-ssm/ansible` directory, locally, in the SSM managed node operating system where the association or maintenance window is configured to run at.
+Finally, with an identical copy of the ansible directory structure in the operating system, the document creates a list of playbooks and executes them one by one, in alphabetic order, using the ansible-playbook command.

 ## Examples